 Individual classes may be for more specific age ranges, so see descriptions for details.

-Tween Yoga (Ages 9-12) provides a competitive environment for older children to explore more complex poses and asana than in classes for younger children as well breathing exercises, movement games, mindfulness activities, and much-needed relaxation techniques.
+Tween Yoga (Ages 9-12) provides a non-competitive environment for older children to explore more complex poses and asana than in classes for younger children as well breathing exercises, movement games, mindfulness activities, and much-needed relaxation techniques.

 Students learn techniques for concentrating, reducing stress, and connecting to their bodies in a loving way, while still being playful and fun.
 Classes often revolve around a philosophical theme and may include discussion, journaling, or mindful art.